solidfire/solidfire-cli/README.md

 Description:

-Return the high-level capacity measurements for an entire cluster.The fields returned from this method can be used to calculate the efficiency rates that are displayed in the Element User Interface.
+Return the high-level capacity measurements for an entire cluster.
+The fields returned from this method can be used to calculate the efficiency rates that are displayed in the Element User Interface.

 Options: